John Riel Casimero: Casimero vs. Guevara

 On his first defense of the IBF junior flyweight title, Casimero faced Pedro Guevara of Mexico on August 4, 2012.
 He scored a knockdown in the opening round and fought to a split decision victory.

 He successfully made a second defense of his title against WBC Latino light flyweight champion Luis Alberto Rios on March 16, 2013.
 His third defense was against Felipe Salguero on October 26, 2013, and he won by eleventh-round knockout.

 Return to flyweight

 Casimero vs. Ruenroeng I & II

 Following his win against Mauricio Fuentes and Armando Santos, Casimero moved back up to the flyweight division.
 On June 27, 2015, he lost his return to flyweight bout via unanimous decision against IBF champion Amnat Ruenroeng in a controversial match.
 A rematch on May 25, 2016, Casimero challenged Ruenroeng again for the IBF flyweight title and this time he knocked Ruenreong out with a vicious left hook to the body in the fourth round to become a two-division world champion.
+The rematch took place in China, where it was watched by over 200 million viewers and drew a 4.7 rating on CCTV-5 according to the IBF China press-release (Sina Sports reported 160 million viewers and a 0.87 rating).